imtayadeway/imtayadeway.github.io/_drafts/2024-03-04-ducks-newburyport.md

-charming, lovely, sweet but flawed, because she is flawed learning how the stories intertwine, and that she does not support the other narrative fat phobia
+charming, lovely, sweet but flawed, because she is flawed learning how the stories intertwine, and that she does not support the other narrative fat phobia the fact that i think i know more about this character than any other fictional character, that she has confided so much in me, more than some of the other people in the book, and i know so many things about her, she's revealed to me things that she may not even know about herself, and i love her dearly more than any other